matt-noonan/justified-containers/README.md

 `lookup` should give `Just v`? (and did shifting requirements ever make the impossible become possible after all?)

-`Data.Map.Justified` provides a wrapper around `Data.Map`s `Data.Map.Map` that enables you to separate the *proof that a key is present* from the *operations using the key*.
+`Data.Map.Justified` provides a zero-cost `newtype` wrapper around `Data.Map.Map` that enables you to separate the *proof that a key is present* from the *operations using the key*.
 Once you prove that a key is present, you can use it `Maybe`-free in any number of other operations -- sometimes even operations on other maps!

 None of the functions in this module can cause a run-time error, and very few